1robertslattery/MenuPadPlus/README.md

 ## NOTES

-Compiled with v4.20.
+Tested to work in v4.20 and v4.21 for Windows.
 This software requires one gamepad/controller.
 MenuPadPlus is shipped as-is without warranty.